-Before determining whether a complaint is against MIMIL or against Marlborough Financial Managers (MFM), our Fund’s Authorised Corporate Director (ACD), MFM will be promptly and fully informed of all information regarding a complaint and a decision will be made on where responsibility lies.
+Before determining whether a complaint is against MIMIL or against Marlborough Fund Managers (MFM), our Fund’s Authorised Corporate Director (ACD), MFM will be promptly and fully informed of all information regarding a complaint and a decision will be made on where responsibility lies.

 What is a Complaint?

 We deem a complaint to be any expression of dissatisfaction from or on behalf of a customer, whether oral or written and whether justified or not.
 Please note that we may handle disputes about regulated investment business in a different way to non-investment disputes.

 All expressions of dissatisfaction should be recorded in the firm’s Complaints Register, regardless of whether the firm deems the complaint justified or whether the complaint is made by a person or firm that is not a client of MIMIL.